 While Wallace has at times been a factor ever since his freshman year, one could easily argue that Saturday’s Penn State-Minnesota matchup was his official coming-out party.

-And considering where Wallace stood amongst the coaching staff when the season began, this performance emerged as a very pleasant surprise.
+Considering where Wallace stood amongst the coaching staff when the season began, this performance was a very pleasant surprise.

 Entering the 2009 season, Wallace made his home in Joe Paterno’s doghouse, staring a suspension in the face due to skipping classes, a major no-no in JoePa’s eyes.